BELIEVE AND PREPARE

 To that end, the Department surveyed more than 1,300 educators statewide in summer 2017.
 After analyzing the survey results and educator workforce data, the Department released Access to Full Preparation For Teachers in Rural Communities.
 This report highlights the unique challenges of preparing teachers to teach in rural communities and underscores the need for greater access to high-quality educator preparation pathways in rural communities, especially for aspiring teachers who enter the teaching profession through the post-baccalaureate or “alternate” certification route.

-In October 2017, 24 school systems responded to the Department’s request for applications, seeking eligible school systems committed to piloting innovative approaches to increase access to high-quality, residency based preparation programs in rural communities.
+In October 2017, 24 school systems responded to the Department’s request, seeking eligible school systems committed to piloting innovative approaches to increase access to high-quality, residency based preparation programs in rural communities.

-In December 2017, the Department selected 8 applicants to receive $675,000 in grant funding and invited the other applicants to participate as Community of Learning school systems that participate in meetings during the design phase and also receive small stipends.
+In December 2017, the Department selected 8 applicants to receive $675,000 in grant funding and invited the other applicants to participate as Community of Learning school systems that participated in meetings during the design phase and also received small stipends.

 In December 2018, the Department released Full Preparation for All Teachers: Mentoring in Alternate Preparation Programs, a report highlighting important lessons learned from these pilots thus far that offer insight into how Louisiana can strengthen alternate certification candidates’ experiences.